 Just like a natural ear, all reconstructed ears are susceptible to injury by direct trauma.
 That said, the materials used in MEDPOR are as flexible as natural tissues and have shown no greater propensity to be damaged by trauma than human cartilage.
 Traumatic injuries that damage polyethylene implants are very rare.
 It is more common for patients to bruise or cut the tissues that cover the implant, but these injuries usually heal naturally on their own in much the same way a natural ear would.
 In the event that a MEDPOR implant does fracture, we can replace it during a simple surgical procedure.

 Contact Our Office to Learn More About MEDPOR

-Contact us at (310) 385-6090 or send us a message online to learn more about MEDPOR implant surgery.
+Contact us at (310) 385-6090 or send us a message online to learn more about microtia and MEDPOR implant surgery.
 Our staff can answer any general questions you may have about MEDPOR implants, and refer you to Dr. Reinisch for questions specific to your individual case.